 LA film composer and guitarist Brady Cohan is presenting a new series of videos for the second edition of his fascinating, ongoing solo guitar and electronics Studies series, Vol. 2, which is coming up soon on Phantom Limb.
 After already presenting videos for singles Begin Again and Rally, today we present the third and last one for the track capitOl pt.
 2.

 The musician shared with us that Studies, Vol. 2 was made in the midst of a fevered social and political climate here in the U.S. last year.
 The music is an expression of the myriad of emotions I was feeling at the time, and it was important to me to have a visual element to help expand on these ideas.

 Over the years, I’ve had many failed attempts with videographers to create accompanying videos to my music, so I decided to figure out how to make them on my own.
 I have no background in animation or filmmaking, but I have a strong sense of what I’m looking for aesthetically.
 A big thank you to Bileam Tschepe, without whose tutorials I would never have been able to make these videos.

 For capitOl pt.
-2, Cohan tells us is the darkest piece on the EP, as it deals with the actual breaching of the Capitol building.
+2, Cohan tells us, is the darkest piece on the EP, as it deals with the actual breaching of the Capitol building.
 I used a public domain film of a protest from Griffith Park in 1933 as the backdrop for the video.
-I mangled and abstracted the footage to the point where it was almost unrecognizable, which gives the video the ominous and foreboding tone I wanted.
+I mangled and abstracted the footage to the point where it was almost unrecognizable, which gave the video the ominous and foreboding tone I wanted.